A Treasury of Quotes from A Christmas Carol's Ghost of Christmas Present: Exploring Themes of Generosity and Compassion

 Q: Why is the Ghost of Christmas Present so important to the story?

-A: The Ghost of Christmas Present serves as a pivotal bridge between the regrets of the past and the potential consequences of the future.
+A: The Ghost of Christmas Present serves as a critical bridge between the regrets of the past and the potential consequences of the future.
 He showcases the present moment's opportunities for generosity and compassion, directly influencing Scrooge's transformation.

 Q: What is the significance of the Ghost's appearance?